 Yes.
 Only students who are of legal drinking age may have alcoholic beverages in their residence hall rooms.
 They cannot violate any local, state or university ordinances.
 Most new students will not be of legal age to consume alcohol.
 No one can consume or possess alcohol in open containers in lounges, recreation rooms, hallways, outdoors or in other public areas.
-The alcohol policy statement is available from the Office of Student Affairs or the Office of Student Conduct.
+Any student present in a room where an alcohol or controlled substance policy violation occurs will be considered in violation of university policy.
+The alcohol and controlled substance policy is available on the Office of Student Conduct website.